MoosaImran50/ChatApp/README.md

 ## Login Screen

-The login screen allows users to enter their name and phone number.
+The login screen allows users to enter their name and phone number, which leads them to the Contacts Activity.

 ## Main Components